SeeThru-Networks/Python-Feeds/README.rst

 `docker-compose up -d`

 That will download the necessary images and bring the container up.
-Once it is up,
+Once it is up, the following command gives you a bash shell which uses that python.
+At a later time, we might add tests to run through this container in CI/CD created environments.

 `docker-compose exec python_feeds /bin/bash`